ariveram128/ariveram128/README.md

-# Hi there! 👋
+# Hey there! 👋 I'm Marvin!

-## 🎓 About Me
+## 🧑‍💻 About Me

+I'm a Computer Engineering student at the University of Virginia, on track to graduate in May 2026.
+I'm really into the world of embedded systems – things like designing circuit boards (PCB layout) and making hardware and software work together smoothly.

-I am Marvin Rivera Martinez, a Computer Engineering student at the University of Virginia (Expected Graduation: May 2026).
-I specialize in embedded systems design, PCB layout, and hardware-software integration.
-As a QuestBridge National Scholar and three-time Dean's List recipient (Fall 2022, Spring 2024, Fall 2024), I'm pursuing a Computer Engineering major with a Data Science minor.
+I'm also proud to be a QuestBridge National Scholar and have made the Dean's List three times (Fall 2022, Spring 2024, and Fall 2024).
+At UVA, I'm majoring in Computer Engineering and also diving into the world of data with a Data Science minor.

 ## 📚 Academic Focus
 - **Major**: B.S. in Computer Engineering
 - **Minor**: Data Science
 - **Key Coursework**:
   - Software Development & Engineering
   - Operating Systems
-  - Computer Architecture
+  - **Computer Architecture** (including RISC-V ISA, HDL design, simulation, synthesis, datapath, and control unit design)
-  - Advanced Embedded Computer Systems
+  - **Advanced Embedded Computer Systems**
   - Data Structures & Algorithms
-  - Computer Systems & Organization I/II
+  - **Computer Systems & Organization I/II**
   - Introduction to Cybersecurity
   - Internet of Things (IoT)